jwpconsulting/projectify/docs/remove-fe.md

 ## Migrating modal views

+- Make separate pages for creating and updating labels
-- Add/Create/Update/Archive modals can all be made into separate pages
+- Turn all Add/Create/Update/Archive modals into separate pages
+  - Add new section: New form page
+  - Add new project: Create new form page
+  - Archive project: Create new confirmation page
+  - Delete task: Create new confirmation page
+  - Rename project: Create new form page
+  - Rename section: Create new form page
+  - Restore project: Create new confirmation page
-- Logout, edit profile - make regular links for now
+- Turn *Logout* and *edit profile* into regular links
-- Workspace settings, archive - make regular links
+- Turn *Workspace settings* and *go to archive* into regular links
-- Minimize sidebar: Consider removing
+- Remove *Minimize side nav* feature entirely
 - Task context menu:
-  - Open task: Remove
+  - Open task: Remove this button
-  - Move to section: Better to solve this through introducing the _bulk edit_ feature planned previously, need a top bar for this
-  - Move to top/bottom: Either remove or add bulk edit
-  - Copy link: Remove
+  - Copy link: Remove this button
-  - Delete task: Replace _bulk edit_
+  - Implement new page with a form containing the following buttons and accept POST requests:
+    1. Move to section.
+Includes `<select>` menu for each section.
+    2. Move to top/bottom
+    3. Delete task
 - Section context menu:
   - Ordering sections can be solved by adding up/down buttons.
-  - Collapse section: Remove
+  - Collapse section: Remove this button
-  - Edit section title: Add pencil icon thing to section instead.
+  - Edit section title: Make a new page for this.
-  - Delete section: This should be on its own page.
-Perhaps we can have a new page for editing project information on which sections can be deleted
+  - Delete section: Make this a standalone deletion confirmation page.
 - Assign label context menu:
-  - Make this a `<select multiple>` HTML element.
-Consider removing from dashboard or replacing with corresponding bulk edit.
+  - Make this a `<select multiple>` HTML element on the task update page.
+  Remove this feature from the dashboard.
 - Assign user context menu:
-  - Make this a `<select>` as well.
-Consider removing from dashboard or replace with corresponding bulk edit.
+  - Make this a `<select>` on the task update page.
+Remove this feature from the dashboard.
+- Mobile navigation overlay: Remove entirely for now.
+Tweak layout to work with mobile.

 ## Other interactive features